 On the other hand, when we push the handle of a bicycle pump, the volume of the stored air decreases with an instant increase in the pressure.
 As a result, the air extracted from the outer environment is pumped into the bicycle tire.

-The process of extracting air and then pumping back into the tire is done until the tire is completely filled.
+The process of extracting air and then pumping it back into the tire is done until the tire is completely filled.
 There are mainly three types of bicycle pumps and that is: Stand Pump, Hand Pump, and, Foot Pump.

 Scuba Diving or Deep Water Diving

-The very last one in my list is Boyle’s law application in Scuba diving.
+The very last one on my list is Boyle’s law application in Scuba diving.
 Well, every human being has a wish that he/she will at least once do a Scuba Diving.
 But, in order to complete their wish, he/she has to take precautions according to Boyle’s Law.